jpasqua/MultiMon/doc/PluginGuide.md

 <a name="descriptors"></a>
 ### JSON Descriptors

-Each plugin requires 4 JSON descriptors.
+Each plugin requires four JSON descriptor files.
 All descriptors for a plugin are placed in a subdirectory of `/data/plugins` which can have any name you'd like.
 The directory name is not germane to the plugin.
 The four JSON files are listed below and must have these names:

-* **plugin.json**: A simple file which gives the display name of the plugin and its type.
-The type must either be "generic" for no-code plugins, or must correspond to a name you've given in custom code.
+* **plugin.json**: A simple file which gives:
+  * The display name of the plugin
+  * The plugin type.
+The type must either be "generic" for no-code plugins, or must correspond to a name you've given in your custom code.
+  * A namespace.
+If this plugin makes data available to other plugins, the namespace is used to reference it.
+See the section on [data values](#datavalues).
 * **settings.json**: If the plugin has settings, for example an API key for a REST service it uses, they are given in this file.
 This is very much like the main *MultiMon* settings file, but the contents are up to the plugin developer.
 For generic (no-code) plugins, there are just a few settings:
 	* Whether the plugin is enabled
 	* How often to refresh the UI
 	* A representation of the units of the refresh interval (i.e. is it seconds, minutes, etc.)
 * **form.json**: A [jsonform](https://github.com/jsonform/jsonform) descriptor that is used by the Web UI to allow the user to display and edit the settings.
 Using this mechanism, a plugin can augment *MultiMon*'s Web UI without creating a new HTML template or writing custom code.
 * **screen.json**: A description of the layout and content of the screen.
 The FlexScreen class is responsible for parsing this description and displaying information - no custom code is required.
 FlexScreen can display things like floats, ints, and string using a format you specify.
-It can also display more complex things like a progreess/status bar.
+It can also display more complex things like a progress/status bar.
 At the moment, that's the only complex thing.

 ### Custom Code